 Lightly toast the pecans (or walnuts) in a dry frying pan, until starting to brown and smell all nutty.
 Leave the nuts to cool down slightly, then chop them up roughly.
 Nuts will add extra texture to your lamb stuffing.

-Finely chop the parsley, sage and rosemary.
+Finely chop the fresh herbs.
 Cut the dried apricots into small pieces.
-Do the same with pecans (or walnuts).
 Finely chop the onion.
-Then mix the herbs, onion, nuts and breadcrumbs together in a bowl.
-Season with salt and pepper.
+Then mix the herbs, onion, nuts and breadcrumbs together in a small bowl.
+Season with salt and black pepper.
 Add white wine and olive oil and mix well.

 Preheat the oven to 200°C Fan.
-Take the marinated lamb out of the fridge.
-Spread the apricot and herb stuffing on the flesh side of the lamb leg.
-Roll it to seal the stuffing.
-Then tie the lamb joint with the butcher’s twine (baker’s string).
+Take the marinated lamb out of the fridge and place it on a clean work surface or a large cutting board.
+Spread the apricot and herb stuffing on the flesh side of the lamb leg in an even layer.
+Roll lamb to seal in the stuffing.
+Then tie the lamb joint with a piece of butcher’s twine (baker’s string).

-Place the lamb joint in a roasting tray seam-side down.
+Place the lamb joint in a roasting pan cut side down.
 Pour the rest of the marinade over the lamb together with the onions, garlic and herbs.
-Drizzle the top with some extra olive oil and season with salt and pepper.
-Roast for 30 minutes, then turn the oven down to 160° C Fan and cook for another 15-20 minutes.
-The internal temperature should be 70°C when cooked.
+Drizzle the top of lamb with some extra olive oil and season with salt and pepper.
+Place the stuffed lamb in the preheated oven for 30 minutes, then turn the oven down to 160° C Fan and cook for another 15-20 minutes.
+If you have an instant-read thermometer, the internal temperature of the thickest part of the lamb should be 70°C when cooked.
+Since the exact cooking time will depend on the size of the lamb roast and the preferred degree of doneness, a kitchen thermometer is always a handy tool.

-Take the lamb roast out of the oven and cover with a large sheet of foil.
-Let it rest for approx. 15 minutes before carving.
+Take the lamb roast out of the oven and cover it with a large sheet of foil.
+Let it rest for approx. 15 minutes.
+Discard strings of kitchen twine and carve!

 Whilst we included parsley, sage and rosemary in this recipe, we feel that there are a number of other herbs that go equally well with lamb.
 Experiment with whatever you have and make different variations with thyme, mint and oregano as well.